Stanley Walker (editor)

-Stanley Walker (1898 – November 25, 1962) was an editor of the New York Herald Tribune in the first half of the 20th century.
+Stanley Walker (October 21, 1898 – November 25, 1962) was an editor of the New York Herald Tribune in the first half of the 20th century.

 According to a roadside memorial at the site of his birth near Lampasas, Texas, Walker began his career in Austin and Dallas.
 He served as city editor of the Herald-Tribune, and also on the staff of the Philadelphia Ledger.
 Among his books was The Night Club Era.
 He spent his last years in the Lampasas area.

 Early life

-Earl Stanley Walker was born to William Walker, a one-time teacher turned farmer, and his wife Cora Stanley.
+Earl Stanley Walker was born to Walter Ferrell Walker (1875–1958), a one-time teacher turned farmer, and his wife Cora Jane Walker, née Stanley (1877–1946).
 The first of five sons, he grew up working on the family farm, later attending Lampasas High School where he was a member of the debate team.
 After graduating in 1915 he attended the University of Texas, pledging Sigma Nu fraternity.
 Walker interned on the Austin American newspaper until he left the university in 1918 to work full time on the Dallas News.